-Iggy Azalea’s “Kream” Video Features Lots Of Twerking From The Australian Rapper
+Iggy Azalea’s ‘Kream’ Video Features Lots Of Twerking From The Australian Rapper

 Iggy Azalea’s “Kream” video has been released and it’s very twerk-heavy.
 In the almost three-minute clip for Azalea’s song with Tyga, we see the Australian rapper dressed in a revealing leotard and fishnets as she dances alongside a group of other women on the front lawn of a house.
 At other points in the video, Azalea twerks in front of an oven full of cash and writhes around on a bed alongside the rapper formerly known as Kylie Jenner’s boyfriend.

-Kream is one of two singles that she’s released to support her forthcoming EP, Surviving The Summer.
+“Kream” is one of two singles that she’s released to promote her forthcoming EP, Surviving The Summer.
 The other song is called “Tokyo Snow Drip.”
 Surviving The Summer will be her first major release since 2014’s The New Classic and its later reissue, Reclassified.
 This is a comeback album for the embattled artist who has faced record label issues and damning claims of cultural appropriation.

 As The Inquisitr previously reported, Azalea recently confessed that she had thought about giving up on her dreams of being an artist.
 During a recent Instagram Live session with fans, the rapper revealed that she felt her rap skills weren’t up to par and that she doubted whether she had a future in the industry.